c-stop/cstop-netlify-cms-react/content/pages/about.md

     - image: /images/uploads/parkpictures-logo.jpg
       companyName: Park Pictures
 section2Container:
-  section2Title: Compliance done right
+  section2Title: Compliance Done Right
   section2: We are trailblazers.
 Our action plans, techniques, and methodologies
-    not only follow the protocols and guidelines that prevent the transmission of infectious diseases including COVID-19, but hold us to a higher standard that keeps your set safe beyond expectations.
+    not only follow the protocols and guidelines that prevent the transmission of pathogens and infectious diseases including COVID-19, but hold us to a higher standard that keeps your set safe beyond expectations.
 Our world-class team works with our clients side-by-side (6’-10’ apart, of course) from tech scout to wrap, which has provided us with an invaluable understanding and practical application of safety standards on set.
 We pass this knowledge on by consulting and crafting unique compliance packages to fit any project’s needs.
 testimonialSection:
   testimonialTitle: Testimonials
   testimonialSubtitle: "Want a second opinion?
 Here are a few satisfied customers:"